Skip to main content

 How to use {{key_name}} inline

-To use a space property inline, simply type its key name in double curly braces:
+You can also use a Space Property by typing its key name in double curly braces:

 {{key_name}}